jr0senblum/jc/README.md

     match/x and remove/x operations.
-Operations whose sequence number is lower than the current, per-map max are disallowed thereby ensuring, for example, that stale puts do not overwrite "fresh" ones because the "fresh" one beat the stale one to the cache.
+Operations whose sequence number is lower than the current, per-map max are disallowed thereby ensuring, for example, that stale puts do not overwrite fresher ones due to the fresh one beating the stale one to the cache.
 *  JSON Query Support
   * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 can search or evict keys whose JSON value, at a location specificed by a java-style, dot-path string equals the specified value.
 That is, jc:values_match(bed, "id.type=3") would return all values for Keys in the bed Map whose JSON value was an object with an "id":3 in the top-level.
   * Ad-hoc, Index Support: In order to support faster operations, (2-3 orders of magnitude), each map can have up to four, dot-path, strings configured for which jc will provide index support.
   * Auto Index Recognition - Ability to detect frequently used JSON querries and automatically start indexing on them.
 * User Controlled Eviction
   * Map-level TTL: A job runs at configured intervals and removes items whose create-date is older than a map-specific, configured